 Protocol: Standard Insert + Vector DNA Ligation

 Before setting up the ligation reaction itself, it is important to determine the amount of cut insert and vector to use for the ligation reaction.
 The volume of vector DNA and insert DNA used in the ligation will vary depending on the size of each and their concentration.
-However, for most standard cloning (where the insert is smaller than the vector) a 3 insert : 1 vector ratio will work just fine.
+However, for most standard cloning (where the insert is smaller than the vector) a 3 insert : 1 vector molar ratio will work just fine.
 We recommend around 100ng of total DNA in a standard ligation reaction.
+Use a ligation calculator to easily quantify how much vector and insert DNA to use.

 - Combine the following in a PCR or Eppendorf tube: